Relativistic Thermodynamics, a Lagrangian Field Theory for general flows including rotation

-An interesting equation of state for stellar interiors, first proposed by Stoner( ) and Chandrasekhar( ), is based is based on a degenerate Fermi gas.
-A variant was used in a celebrated paper by Oppenheimer and Volkov( ) and an account of it may be found in Landau and Lefschetz( ).
-Another variant of this equation of state was used recently to model the dark matter in the Milky Way.
-(Fronsdal and Wilcox 1101a, 1101b)
+An interesting equation of state for stellar interiors, first proposed by Stoner (1930) and Chandrasekhar (1935), is based on a degenerate Fermi gas.
+A variant was used in a celebrated paper by Oppenheimer and Volkov (1939) and an account of it may be found in Landau and Lifshitz (1958).
+Another variant of this equation of state was used recently to model the dark matter in the Milky Way (Fronsdal and Wilcox 2011).

-Let $f$ be the internal energy density.
-Little or no attention will be given to the temperature; it may be assumed, either, that it is constant, or that the entropy is zero; in either case $f$ is principally a function of the density.
-Variation of the action with respect to the density gives, in the case of a spherically symmetric metric,
+Let $f$ be the internal energy density, and let us assume that the entropy is zero; $f$ is effectively a function of the density.
+Variation of the action with respect to the density gives, in the case of a stationary, spherically symmetric metric,

 Taking the gradient leads to the usual hydrostatic conditions relating $\rho\,{\rm grad}\,\phi$ to the gradient of the pressure